Sergey Karaganov: Karaganov Doctrine

-Karaganov is known as the progenitor of the Karaganov Doctrine, which states that Moscow should pose as the defender of human rights of ethnic Russians living in the 'near abroad' for the purpose of gaining political influence in these regions.
-This idea was first brought into domestic Russian Federation politics by Boris Yeltsin in 1992.
+Karaganov is known as the progenitor of the Karaganov Doctrine, which states that Moscow should pose as the defender of human rights of ethnic Russians living in the "near abroad" for the purpose of gaining political influence in these regions.
+In 1992, he formulated the hypothesis that the Russian leadership might feel compelled to use force in order to achieve this goal.
+This idea was first brought into domestic Russian Federation politics by Boris Yeltsin in 1992, although it was only a fringe ideology in Yeltsin's Russia.
+It has become a mainstream ideology in Putin's Russia after 2012.

-After Karaganov published an article advocating this stance in 1992, Russia's foreign policy position linked Russian troop withdrawals from the Baltics with the end of 'systemic discrimination' against Russians in these countries.
-It was already a subject of controversy in February 1994 when the doctrine was the subject of remarks by Lennart Meri, the then-president of Estonia, in a speech to Hamburgers on 25 February.
+After Karaganov published an article advocating this stance in 1992, Russia's foreign policy position linked Russian troop withdrawals from the Baltics with the end of "systemic discrimination" against Russians in these countries.
+It was already a subject of controversy in February 1994 when the doctrine was the subject of remarks by Lennart Meri, the then-president of Estonia, in his Matthiae-Mahl speech in Hamburg on 25 February.

 In 2022 Karaganov claimed full ownership of this idea in a serious interview.
+In 2023 Walter Clemens wrote that Karaganov "was a key figure in building the groundwork for the war against Ukraine" because he propounded "that Moscow should pose as the defender of the human rights of ethnic Russians living" near to Russky Mir.

 The Karaganov Doctrine has been likened by scholars to the idea that furnished Hitler's 1938 Anschluss of Austria.

 Eurasianism as ideology

 In addition to his Doctrine, Karaganov has advocated for a united Sino-Russian strategy to unify a Eurasian bloc.
 He argues that the Eurasian Economic Union (EEU) and China's One Belt One Road Initiative (OBOR), will work together to promote economic integration throughout the region.
 Many experts disagree with this judgement, claiming that China, as a far more powerful economy, will simply dominate this Eurasian bloc.
 This would counter Russian ambitions to regain their foothold as a global power.
-In an April 2002 interview published in the journal Russia in Foreign Affairs, Karaganov defined Russia's main foreign policy goal as forcing its own dominance on the globe and breaking the security order put in place at the end of the Cold War in 1991.